Myhtica/tailwind-formatter/README.md

 3. Search for "Default Formatter" and select "Tailwind Formatter"

-You can also place the following inside of your user's or workspace's VS Code `settings.json` file:
+You can also place the following inside of your user's or workspace's VS Code `settings.json` file.
+The following will enable automatic formatting for typescript and javascript files:

 ```
 {